 Now available for preview and pre-order: Connective Tissue, the new boldly bizarre illustrated prose novel from Bob Fingerman.
 Some meat-flavored candy takes video store clerk Darla Vogel on a trip to a weird, throbbing, monstrous other world!
 This book is scheduled to be in stock this month and in stores approximately 4 weeks later.

 View a photo & video slideshow preview embedded here.
 Click here if it is not visible, and/or to view it larger in a new window (recommended).
-And visit the product details page for a downloadable, 4-page PDF excerpt starring Twain & Einstein!
+And at our product info page, read the entire first chapter as a 15-page downloadable PDF!

 Written by Archie Goodwin and drawn by such luminaries as Frank Frazetta, Wally Wood, John Severin, Alex Toth, Al Williamson, Russ Heath, Reed Crandall, and Gene Colan, Blazing Combat was originally published by independent comics publisher James Warren in 1965 and ’66.
 Following in the tradition of Harvey Kurtzman’s Two-Fisted Tales and Frontline Combat, Goodwin’s stories reflected the human realities and personal costs of war rather than exploiting the clichés of the traditional men’s adventure genre.
 They were among the best comics stories about war ever published.

 Blazing Combat ended after its fourth issue when military post exchanges refused to sell the title due to their perception that it was an anti-war comic.
 Their hostility was fueled by the depiction of the then-current Vietnam War, especially a story entitled “Landscape,” which follows the thoughts of a simple Vietnamese peasant rice-farmer who pays the ultimate price simply for living where he does — and which was considered anti-war agitprop by the more hawkish members of the business community.